freedomotic/fd-user-manual/docs/source/frontends/jfrontend.rst

 How to configure a plugin
 *************************
 Some plugins offer a configuration dialog to interact with its features.
-To show it, right click on the plugin name.
+To view it, right click on the plugin name.
 For an example, try this on the **"Sensors Simulator"** plugin, which is a development tool to simulate a temperature and luminosity sensor.
-To make the fake sensor notify a temperature change to Freedomotic, move the **temperature** slider.
+You can make this fake sensor notify a temperature change to Freedomotic, by moving the **temperature** slider.

 .. figure:: images/jfrontend/plugins/sensors-simulator.png
     :width: 500px